prockley/prockley.github.io/_posts/2015-03-07-Labour-Force-Participation.md

 Mapping: Contains Ordnance Survey Ireland data © [OSi](http://www.osi.ie) 2012

 ...I'll come clean.
 One of the main reasons for this post was to get started with mapping in D3 (an open-source javavscript library used to display information online).
-There was quite abit to it so if you're interested click [here](https://github.com/prockley).
+There was quite abit to it; if you're interested click [here](https://github.com/prockley/LabourForceParticipation_D3Mapping).